lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   value is available (e.g., an end entity produces a request before knowing its name), then the GeneralName is to be an X.500 NULL-DN (i.e., the Name field of the CHOICE is to contain a NULL-DN).
-  This special value can be called a "NULL-GeneralName".

-1. Where a profile omits to specify the value for a GeneralName, then the NULL-GeneralName value is to be present in the relevant PKIMessage field.
+1. Where a profile omits to specify the value for a GeneralName, then the NULL-DN value is to be present in the relevant PKIMessage field.
 This occurs with the sender field of the PKIHeader for some messages.